LANDLORD AND TENANT LEASE AGREEMENT TEMPLATE

-This Agreement is entered into by [LANDLORD] (“Landlord”) AND [TENANT] (“Tenant”) and outlines the rights and obligations of both parties relating to rental of property at the following address — [PROPERTY] (“Rental Property”).
+This Agreement is entered into by [Landlord.FirstName][Landlord.LastName] (“Landlord”) and [Tenant.FirstName][Tenant.LastName] (“Tenant”) and outlines the rights and obligations of both parties relating to rental of property at the following address — property (“Rental Property”).

-[LANDLORD] and [TENANT] are collectively referred to in this Residential Landlord-Tenant Agreement as the “Parties.”
+Landlord and Tenant are collectively referred to in this Residential Landlord-Tenant Agreement as the “Parties.”
 Both Parties have had an opportunity, before signing this document, to fully review it and consult with a lawyer, if desired.
-To their best understanding, this document accurately and fully describes the expectations and agreements between the Parties relating to the [PROPERTY] for the duration of this Residential Landlord-Tenant Agreement.
+To the best of their understanding, this document accurately and fully describes the expectations and agreements between the Parties relating to the property for the duration of this Residential Landlord-Tenant Agreement.

-If the Tenant is unable to take possession of the Rental Property premises, or vacates the Rental Property before the end of the term of tenancy, Tenant will still be responsible for paying the remainder of the rental payments and complying with the terms of this Agreement.
+If the Tenant is unable to take possession of the Rental Property premises, or vacates the Rental Property before the end of the term of tenancy, Tenant will still be responsible for paying any outstanding amounts owed and/or the remainder of the rental payments in order to comply with the terms of this Agreement.

 If Landlord is unable to deliver possession of the Rental Property premises for any reason outside of the control of the Landlord (for example, destruction of the building due to natural disaster), Tenant will have the right to terminate this Agreement upon written notice to the Landlord, and Landlord’s sole responsibility will be to return sums paid by Tenant for periods of time when Landlord is unable to deliver possession of the premises.

 If Tenant fails to pay the rent in full before the end of the first day of the month, Tenant will also be required to pay the Landlord a late charge of ($Amount), plus a daily late charge of ($Amount) for each additional day that the rent remains unpaid.
 The total late charge for any one month will not exceed the maximum of ($Amount).